View our posts

 The DoE Award at Harris Clapham

-To speak to the DoE coordinator at Harris Clapham, please email Mr. O Beckford at o.beckford@harrisclapham.org.uk or Mr. J Linton at j.linton@harrisclapham.org.uk.
+To speak to the DoE coordinator at Harris Clapham, please email Mr. O Beckford at o.beckford@harrisclapham.org.uk or Mr. J Stagg at j.stagg@harrisclapham.org.uk.

 Here at Harris Academy Clapham, we believe that enrichment activities such as the Duke of Edinburgh's Award provide students with a well-rounded education, giving them the confidence and the skills needed, for a successful future.
 For many years, The DofE Award has been a significant part of the school life, aligning with both our values and ethos.